How to look after your mental health as a young carer

 - Take regular steps back - Give yourself a break to recharge and spend the time to yourself doing things you enjoy!

 - Ask for help - Even with regular breaks, when you feel like you are reaching a breaking point, don’t be afraid to ask for help.
 It can sometimes feel like you are completely alone but I can assure you, there are people wanting to help you.

 - Look out for yourself - Don’t sacrifice your own mental health for somebody else’s.
 To be able to help somebody you love, you need to be able to feel well enough in yourself to give your all to the person you are looking after.

-- Try therapy - Therapy isn’t just for people on the breaking point.
-Looking after someone that requires a lot of your physical and mental attention can be incredibly draining so talking to a therapist can help get some of your concerns and worries out into the open.
+- Try therapy - Therapy isn’t just for people at breaking point.
+Looking after someone that requires a lot of your physical and mental attention can be incredibly draining, so talking to a therapist can help get some of your concerns and worries out into the open.

 - Talk to others - Talk to other people who are in similar situations as you.
 Have conversations with people who get and understand what you may be feeling, and they might have some really useful tips on how they deal with their mental health too.
 When I did it, it made me feel like I wasn’t the only one who was suffering.